 - This lactose free rice pudding is the perfect pantry staple recipe and doesn’t require any hard to find ingredients (I bet you already have them in your house).

 - It’s kid friendly and is great for picky eaters.

 - It’s a healthy recipe that can be eaten for breakfast, as a dessert or snack.

 - Basmati rice – basmati rice is my favourite white rice for making rice pudding.

 - Coconut milk – to give this pudding the most creamy and rich texture.
-You could swap it for another dairy free milk such as cashew milk or coconut milk too.
+I recommend using full fat coconut milk.
+You could swap it for another dairy free milk such as cashew milk, almond milk or oat milk too.

 - Coconut sugar – my favourite natural granulated sugar.
 You could easily swap this for brown sugar too.

 - Raisins – to help give more natural sweetness to this rice pudding.

 - Cinnamon – this spice gives this nice pudding the perfect comforting taste.